marksavoca/BearingPost/README.md

 - Segment IDs are encoded using 4 vertical ID pins (1–15).
 If you exceed 15 segments, the generator falls back to the single center pin/hole for that segment.
 - Magnet pockets are centered and sized for 4×1.5 mm magnets with clearance (glue fit).
 - The base includes a bottom engraving: `Mark W Savoca © <current year>`.
+- The generator requires the manifold boolean engine for clean unions.

 ## License